DOE-ICoM/pyflowline_icom/README.md

 	`pip3 install pyflowline`

-5. Make sure the dependencies listed above (numpy, shapely, netcdf4, gdal) are installed:
+5. Make sure the dependencies listed above (numpy, shapely, netcdf4, gdal) are installed (also see requirements.txt):

     `lssitepackages`